 3. Build a community of empathetic people who are connected to their environment and aware of the interconnectedness of all aspects of life.

 Seaquaria tanks in schools.

-The Seaquaria in Schools program places permanent saltwater aquaria in elementary, middle and secondary schools aross British Columbia to bring captivating, ever-changing marine ecosystems into our students’ everyday lives.
+We have placed over 40 permanent saltwater aquaria in schools and community centres across British Columbia to bring captivating, ever-changing marine ecosystems into students’ everyday lives.

 As students care for these ecosystems and participate in hands-on activities and curriculum-linked programming, they build an understanding and respect for the organisms, develop strong stewardship skills, and become critical thinkers.
 They also become educators themselves when they talk to their parents, siblings and friends about their discoveries in the Seaquarium.

 Our nature-based programs take place in the classroom, at our nature house, and at local beaches.
 Designed to fit the 2016 Science Curriculum, our programs promotes emotional learning while teaching youth about local flora and fauna, the interconnectivity of our waterways, biological sampling techniques, and alternative approaches to viewing the natural world.

 Check out our full list of programs here.

 We run regular pro-D day workshops and small working groups with local teachers to enhance educator’s ability to connect place-based nature education to the curriculum.

 We have developed a series of teacher resources and lesson plans that connect Seaquaria learning to the classroom.

 Providing platforms for schools and community members to connect and network around the theme of environmental awareness and social stewardship.